Matrixx-Devices/Matrixx-Devices.github.io/oneplus/martini_inst.md

 ---
 <a href="#"><img align="center" img src="/assets/installation.png" /></a>

-**Please note that OOS13.1 EX01 firmware is included in these builds**
+**Please note that OOS14 EX01 firmware is included in these builds**

 **First Time Install / Clean Flash from OOS/Other Custom ROM**

-1. Be on OOS13 and have an unlocked bootloader
+1. Be on OOS14 and have an unlocked bootloader
-2. Download recovery zip for your device from [HERE](https://devuploads.com/j2o14aqq0xi3)
+2. Download recovery imgs for your device from [HERE](https://sourceforge.net/projects/projectmatrixx/files/Android-14/martini/recovery/)
 3. Reboot to bootloader
 4. *fastboot flash dtbo dtbo.img
    fastboot flash vendor_boot vendor_boot.img